COMMUNICATION DESIGN M.A.

 The basic parameters have changed - the media where communication design can be found today are in a state of flux.
 The role of the observer has also changed: to become an active participant in design processes.
 But the tasks and self-image of the designers have also changed as a result.
 They are seen less and less in a traditional role in which the given design is merely translated.
 Rather, as visual authors, they take on responsibility for the content and reflect social, technical and cultural contexts in their designs.

-In the Gutenberg Intermedia master's degree program, you will deepen your creative knowledge in interdisciplinary design projects and acquire analytical and conceptual skills in accompanying courses.
+In the Communication Design master's degree program, you will deepen your creative knowledge in interdisciplinary design projects and acquire analytical and conceptual skills in accompanying courses.
 You will rethink the content and methods of design work in an intensive studio atmosphere with your own workspaces, which encourages a constant dialog with lecturers and other students.
-In addition, you can directly implement design experiments and printmaking techniques in the workshops for photography, screen printing, offset printing and bookbinding, as well as in the interactive workshop and computer pools.
+In addition, you can directly implement design experiments and printmaking techniques in the workshops for photography, screen printing and bookbinding, as well as in the interactive workshop and computer pools.

 Your professional prospects